 B1 Head couple right and left through* Side couple right and left through* B2 Partner Balance and Swing * Dancers should use the full 8 counts for these.
 This is a much easier version of Al's "Bloom 5"

-The Danish Loom Adv (10/12/2002) Jamaica Plains, MA A1 Lines of 4 forward and back Opposite see saw A2 Right diagonals change places (using hands or not)* Left diagonals change places Right diagonals change places Left diagonals change places (end having changed position with your trail buddy couple, and standing next to P, lady of the right) B1 Circle left with the oppoiste couple three-quarterrs Neighbor Swing B2 Give and take to the gents side *If there is no dancer on the diagonal, do not move ** Using hands probably works better
+The Danish Loom Adv (10/12/2002) Jamaica Plains, MA A1 Lines of 4 forward and back Opposite see saw A2 Right diagonals change places* (using hands or not)** Left diagonals change places Right diagonals change places Left diagonals change places (end having changed position with your trail buddy couple, and standing next to P, lady on the right) B1 Circle left with the opposite couple three-quarterrs Neighbor Swing B2 Give and take to the gents side *If there is no dancer on the diagonal, do not move ** Using hands probably works better

 Spring Blooms Easy (3/26/1998 VFW Cambridge, MA) A1 Forward and Back Corner allemande left once Pass partner by the right A2 Balance and Swing the next